Field of Science

 27 March, 1964: The Alaska Earthquake

-In the late afternoon of March 27.
-1964 Alaska was shattered for three to five minutes by one of the (second) strongest and destructive earthquakes ever to be recorded in modern times, magnitude 9.2.
+In the late afternoon of March 27, 1964 Alaska was shaken for five minutes by one of the strongest earthquakes ever to be recorded in modern times, with a magnitude of 8.3 – 9.2 after Richter (the earthquake was so strong that no seismometer in the affected area recorded it correctly).

-ka, most remarkable were the generated tsunamis, its effects observed even in Japan.
-Buildings in Seattle (Washington) begun to swing by the approaching seismic wave, the ground was measurable deformed even in Florida.
+Large fissures opened in the ground when the groundwater liquefied the soil and more than 2.000 landslides and avalanches occurred across south-central Alaska.
+Buildings in Seattle (Washington) begun to swing by the approaching seismic wave and the ground was measurable deformed even in Florida.

-On some lakes in Alaska the movement of the water cast chunks of ice onto the land, causing damage on the surrounding trees up to 9 meters above ground.
-Unusual water movements, attributed cautiously to the earthquake, were observed in the South Dakota and so far as Puerto Rico and Australia.
+In some lakes in Alaska the movement of the water catapulted chunks of ice onto the land, causing damage on the surrounding trees up to 9 meters (30 feet) above ground.
+Unusual water movements, attributed cautiously to the earthquake, were observed in South Dakota and apparently even in Puerto Rico and Australia.

-Many of these phenomena will be later observed and studied for the very first time by scientists - two hours after the earthquake the first geologists arrived to Anchorage.
+Many of these phenomena were studied for the very first time by scientists – only two hours after the earthquake the first geologists arrived to Anchorage.

 Fig.2.
 Alaska Earthquake March 27, 1964.
 Rockslide avalanche on Sherman Glacier.
-The source was from the area marked by the fresh scar on Shattered Peak (middle distance).
+The source was from the area marked by the fresh scar on Shattered Peak (top center image).
 The debris displays flowlines and terminal digitate lobes.
 No marginal dust layer is present.
 The steep margin, about 20 meters above the clear ice, is due to more rapid melting of the exposed glacier than the ice protected by the debris.
-Photo by A. Post, August 25, 1965/ Geological Survey.
+Photo by A. Post, August 25, 1965 / Geological Survey.

 Bibliography: